influxdata/docs-v2/content/influxdb/v2/process-data/common-tasks/downsample-data-quix.md

 The process described in this guide requires the following:

 - InfluxDB v2 with data ready for downsampling.
+[Use the machine data generator code](#run-the-machine-data-generator) below.
+- InfluxDB v3 ready to receive data.
 - A [Quix Cloud](https://portal.platform.quix.io/self-sign-up/) account or a local Apache Kafka or Red Panda installation.
 - Familiarity with basic Python and Docker concepts.